Don't use Gilead's remdesivir in hospitalised COVID-19 patients, WHO says

 “Remdesivir is an expensive drug that must be given intravenously for five to 10 days, so this recommendation will save money and other healthcare resources,” he said.

-Reporting and writing by Kate Kelland; Additional reporting by Mrinalika Roy in Bengaluru, Emilio Parodi in Milan and Jo Mason in London; Editing by Stephen Coates and Mark Potter
+Reporting and writing by Kate Kelland; Additional reporting by Mrinalika Roy in Bengaluru, Emilio Parodi in Milan, Rebecca Spalding in New York and Jo Mason in London; Editing by Stephen Coates, Mark Potter and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.